 Yes, if the deceased failed to leave a Will and so their estate is being dealt with through the rules of intestacy, you may still be able to make a claim under the Inheritance (Provision for Family and Dependants) Act 1975, depending on the circumstances.

-The time limit for Inheritance Act claims is normally six months from Grant of Probate or Letters of Administration.
-It may sometimes be possible to make a claim outside of this time limit with the permission of the relevant court, but there is no guarantee that this will be granted.
+The time limit for a 1975 Act claim is normally six months from a full Grant of Probate or Letters of Administration.
+It may sometimes be possible to make a claim outside of this time limit with the permission of the court, but there is no guarantee that such an application will succeed.

-If you wish to question the validity of the Will, it is usually simpler to do this before probate has been granted.
-However, if you believe the Will being used or that was used for probate is fraudulent, then there is no time limit for bringing a claim.
+If you wish to challenge the validity of the Will, it is usually simpler to do this before probate has been granted.
+However, if you believe the Will being used or that was used for probate is invalid, fraudulent or otherwise, then there is no time limit for bringing a claim.
 However, you must act promptly.

 If you believe the Executor or Estate Administrator is acting inappropriately, you may be able to bring court action to have them removed.

-Grounds to having an Executor or Estate Administrator removed might include:
+Grounds for having an Executor or Estate Administrator removed might include: